WildernessLabs/docfx/guides/Getting_Started/Deploying_Meadow/index.md

 The instructions are essentially the same on all supported platforms (Windows, macOS, Linux).

-On Windows, you'll need to make the `dfu-util.exe` application accessible.
+On Windows, you'll need to make the `dfu-util.exe` executable accessible.
 You can either:

  1. Add it's location to the PATH.